arpitbhau/spotify-notify-for-dunst/README.md

   and that's it you got the notification of spotify track change running.

+  ## if you any other method for making script run on startup, feel free to use your own way.

   ## NOTE: make sure dunstrc file is setup correct with `markup=full` also check your config for the dunst too if the script doesn't work.